WWE Fatal 4-Way

-WWE Fatal 4-Way was a 2010 professional wrestling pay-per-view (PPV) event produced by World Wrestling Entertainment (WWE).
-It was held for wrestlers from the promotion's Raw and SmackDown brand divisions.
-The event took place on June 20, 2010, at the Nassau Coliseum in Uniondale, New York.
-The show was based around a few matches on the card being contested as fatal four-way matches.
-Fatal 4-Way replaced The Bash as the June 2010 PPV.
+Fatal 4-Way was a 2010 professional wrestling pay-per-view (PPV) event produced by World Wrestling Entertainment (WWE).
+The event took place on June 20, 2010, at the Nassau Coliseum in Uniondale, New York and was held for wrestlers from the promotion's Raw and SmackDown brand divisions.
+The event centered on fatal four-way matches, a four-person free-for-all where the first wrestler to score a pinfall or submission wins.

-The event received 143,000 pay-per-view buys, down on The Bash's figure of 178,000 buys.
-This was the only Fatal 4-Way PPV produced by WWE for their main roster, as it was replaced by Capitol Punishment in 2011; however, the promotion revived the name for their developmental territory NXT in 2014 as the brand's second TakeOver event titled NXT TakeOver: Fatal 4-Way.
+Fatal 4-Way replaced The Bash as the June 2010 PPV event.
+It received 143,000 pay-per-view buys, down on The Bash's figure of 178,000 buys.
+This would be the only Fatal 4-Way produced for the main roster (Raw and SmackDown), as it was replaced by Capitol Punishment in 2011; however, WWE revived the name and concept for their developmental brand NXT in 2014 as the second TakeOver event titled NXT TakeOver: Fatal 4-Way.

+Eight matches were contested at the event, with seven broadcast on pay-per-view and one held as a dark match before the event went live.
+Three fatal four-way matches were held at the event, contested for the men's WWE Championship and women's WWE Divas Championship from Raw and the men's World Heavyweight Championship from SmackDown.
+In the main event, John Cena defended the WWE Championship against Sheamus, Edge, and Randy Orton, which Sheamus won.
+On the undercard, Jack Swagger defended the World Heavyweight Championship against Rey Mysterio, Big Show, and CM Punk, which Mysterio won for a second time—just like his first reign, the title was referred to simply as the World Championship due to Mysterio not being a heavyweight.
+In the event's other fatal four-way match, Alicia Fox defeated Gail Kim, Maryse, and defending champion Eve Torres to win the Divas Championship.

 Production

 Background

 The event was held at the Nassau Coliseum in Uniondale, New York.

-World Wrestling Entertainment (WWE) previously ran an annual summer pay-per-view (PPV) titled The Great American Bash from 2004 to 2009, which they had acquired in 2001 when the promotion purchased World Championship Wrestling (WCW).
-The 2009 event was titled The Bash.
-In 2010, WWE discontinued The Bash and replaced it with Fatal 4-Way.
+From 2004 to 2009, the professional wrestling company World Wrestling Entertainment (WWE) ran an annual summer pay-per-view (PPV) event titled The Great American Bash, with the 2009 event truncated as The Bash.
+In 2010, WWE discontinued The Bash and replaced it with Fatal 4-Way, a reference to some of the matches on the card being contested as fatal four-way matches.
 The event took place on June 20, 2010, at the Nassau Coliseum in Uniondale, New York and featured wrestlers from the Raw and SmackDown brand divisions.
 Tickets went on sale on April 24 through Ticketmaster.